aws-samples/container-patterns/pattern/prevent-orphaned-instances/index.md

 #### Customization
 You can customize a number of parameters of the pattern deployment by modifying the code in the CloudFormation stack:

-- `WaitTimer` This is the period of time that the script will wait for the ECS to become healthy, before tunning the script.
+- `WaitTimer` This is the period of time that the script will wait for the ECS to become healthy, before running the script.
 Default is 300 seconds.
 - `TerminateEnabled` Should the instance be terminated if the health check script fails.
 Default is false.